-KRA PROGRAM SERVICE OBJECTIVE ACTION PLAN PROGRESS/ CHALLENGES BUDGET Contribute to employment creation ESSA Program implemented to ensure improved access to employment service.
-Career Guidance This service includes the providing of career, labour market and scarce and critical skills information as well as guidance on accessing placement opportunities.
-At least 60 workseekers are placed in registered employment opportunities through provision of counselling services and liaising with providers of employment opportunities by Career Only one Career Counselor is currently employed to service OR Tambo DM & ANDZO DM.
-More post needed to be created.
-We should already have established a Resource Centre BUDGET Counsellors within the department assist Counsellors. for Career Guidance services but are faced with unemployed in a challenge of
+KRA PROGRAM SERVICE OBJECTIVE ACTION PLAN PROGRESS/ BUDGET

+CHALLENGES

+Contribute to ESSA Program Career Guidance This service At least 60 Only one Career

+employment imple mente d includes the workseekers are Counselor is

+creation to ensure providing of placed in currently

+improved access career, labour registered employed to

+to employment market and employment service OR

+service. scarce and critical 11 Tambo DM &

+skills information through provision ANDZO DM.

+as well as of counselling More post needed

+guidance on services and to be created.

+accessing liaising with

+placement providers of We should

+opportunities. employment already have

+opportunities by established a

+Career Career Resource Centre

+Counsellors Counsellors. for Career

+within the Guidance services

+department assist but are faced with

+une mployed in a challenge of

 choosing a career office space.
-We
+W 'e

-and finding a job. need our own
+and finding a job need our own

 premises as the

 Dept.